liqiug/doyouok-docs/README.md

          │
          │ No check-in
          ▼
-   🔔 Alert You
+      🔔 Alert
 ```

 ### 1. Create a Check

-Create a monitor on [**Doyouok**](https://doyouok.com) and get a unique HTTP Ping URL.
+Create a monitor at [**doyouok.com**](https://doyouok.com) and get a unique Ping URL.

 ### 2. Ping When Your Job Succeeds

-Add a simple HTTP request to the end of your script or workflow.
+Send an HTTP request when your job or workflow completes successfully.

 ### 3. Get Alerted When It Stops